Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Artsy Transformation

 Some of today’s landmarks actually merged from exactly those plants.
 Where there was sweat, there now is swag.
-The most famous example is the Zeche Zollverein in Essen that even made it to the list of Unesco World Heritage Sites.
+The most famous example is the Zeche Zollverein in Essen which even made it to the list of Unesco World Heritage Sites.
 But with its so-called Landschaftspark Nord, Duisburg does not stand too far behind.
 This site is an amazing mix of culture, sports, and leisure in a thoroughly preserved recreational setting.
 Here, everyone finds their jam.

 Another highly inspiring area is the so-called Innenhafen, hence, the inner port.
 With a little help from no less than Sir Norman Foster, it developed from a dark’n’dirty industrial port into a historic’n’hip complex with lots of outstanding structures.
 Here, you won’t find only offices and posh lofts, but also cool bars and great galleries.